Create a New Single User Image

 staging

 and your new image will be deployed!
-You can watch the progress here.
+You can watch the progress in the deploy-hubs workflow.